Didier-Lane/makefile-base/docs/subtree.md

         └── README.md
 ```

-From here you just have to create a `Makefile` which includes the `make/base/Makefile`.
+From here you just have to create a `Makefile` at the root of the project which includes the `make/base/Makefile`.

 ```shell
 cat <<EOF > Makefile